 The films feature images, animations, and science visualizations from NASA, the European Space Agency (ESA), the National Center for Supercomputing Applications (NCSA), as well as historical illustrations.
 They follow the tempo and tone set by the music, and are intended to be art pieces that aim to inspire audiences and encourage them to learn more about the music and the universe.
 All performances also include a lecture about the music and science behind the films, and the creative process involved in creating them.

 - Gustav Holst's The Planets (Holst)

 - The Universe at an Exhibition (Mussorgsky, arr.
 Ravel)

 - The Legend of the Northern Lights (Christopher Theofanidis)

-- Solaris, Borealis, and Wondrous Light (John Estacio)
+- Aurora Triptych: Solaris, Borealis, & Wondrous Light (John Estacio)

 - Nocturnes (Debussy)

 - Introduction from Also sprach Zarathustra (R Strauss)